-You've come to the right place because we are self-confessed, small-brand addicts here at Who What Wear, and there's nothing we love more than to champion those labels that are doing exciting things in the industry, whether it's dedicating themselves to fairer wages or creating garments out of upcycled fabrics.
+We are self-confessed small-brand obsessives here at Who What Wear, and there's nothing we love more than to champion those labels that are doing exciting things in the industry, whether it's dedicating themselves to fairer wages or creating garments out of upcycled fabrics.
 Really, we're spoilt for choice, but we've put our heads together and come up with six names.
 From MaisonCléo's puffed-sleeve appeal to Benjamin Fox's summer-ready floral frocks, scroll down to see and shop the small brands you need to know about.